Brent Taylor (Tennessee politician)

-Brent Taylor (born August 9, 1968) is an American politician who has served since 2023 as a member of the Tennessee Senate representing District 31.
+Brent Louis Taylor (born August 9, 1968) is an American politician who has served since 2023 as a member of the Tennessee Senate representing District 31.
 A member of the Republican Party, he was first elected to the Tennessee Senate in 2022.
-He succeeded Brian Kelsey who pled guilty to campaign finance charges and did not seek reelection.
+Taylor succeeded Brian Kelsey who pled guilty to campaign finance charges and did not seek re-election.
+He is a candidate in the 2026 election for Tennessee's 9th congressional district.

-Taylor won in the general election on November 8, 2022 defeating Democratic nominee Ruby-Powell Dennis.
-He has become known for his tough on crime stance.
-He voiced his support for SJR0919, an amendment to the Constitution of Tennessee that would remove bail for major capital crimes such as terrorism, second degree murder, aggravated rape of a child, aggravated rape, and grave torture.

 Biography

-Born on August 9, 1968, he lives in Eads, Tennessee with his wife Kimberly and their two children.
+Taylor was born on August 9, 1968, in northern Mississippi.
+He lives in Eads, Tennessee with his wife Kimberly and their two children.
 Taylor earned a degree in mortuary science from Northwest Mississippi Community College.
 His career experience includes working as a funeral director.

+In 2002, after U.S. Representative Ed Bryant declined to seek re-election in order to run for U.S. Senate, Taylor campaigned in the Republican primary for Tennessee's 7th congressional district.
+Taylor lost the primary to State Senator Marsha Blackburn who would go on to win the general election.

+Taylor successfully campaigned in the 2022 election in Tennessee's 31st Senate district defeating Democratic nominee Ruby-Powell Dennis.
+He has become known for his tough on crime stance.
+He voiced his support for SJR0919, an amendment to the Constitution of Tennessee that would remove bail for major capital crimes such as terrorism, second degree murder, aggravated rape of a child, aggravated rape, and grave torture.